isomerpages/gb-assist/pages/solutionrepo/solution103.md

 ### Description

-Robotic arms that are:
-- Programmable mechanical arms integrated into industrial robots or collaborative robots; and
-- Arms consist of segments connected by rotary and linear joints, allowing for controlled, precise and accurate movements; and
-- Robotic arms are attached with end effectors designed for a wide variety of functions such as pick & place, parts rotation & placement, tool handling and assembly.

-Grant support: 80% of cost of equipment, up to $30,000 grant
+Robotic arms that are- Programmable mechanical arms integrated into industrial robots or collaborative robots; and - Arms consist of segments connected by rotary and linear joints, allowing for controlled, precise and accurate movements; and- Robotic arms are attached with end effectors designed for a wide variety of functions such as pick & place, parts rotation & placement, tool handling and assembly.
+Grant support 80% of cost of equipment, up to $30,000 grant

-### Details of Solution
+### Packages Available

 N.A.